entando/entando-docs/vuepress/docs/v7.3/docs/releases/README.md

 ## Known Issues
 - In a multitenant application, errors occur when several database backups are created for the primary and its tenants.
 The temporary workaround is to Refresh the page.
+- Currently, `ent bundle` commands `pack` and `publish` are not operable for Entando running on ARM architecture systems.
+You may use other frameworks to create the docker images (i.e. buildx), then resume the normal process to deploy and install the bundles.

 ## Deprecation Warnings
 - Support for Kubernetes 1.23 is deprecated on Entando 6.5, 7.1, 7.2, and 7.3